Byebyesky/chipper-no-eight/README.md

 After that run the executable: ``./chipper8 <romfile>``

 ## Buttom mapping
+Use KP_PLUS and KP_MINUS to increase or decrease the speed of the timer.
 The button mapping is currently a bit weird:
 ```
 ---------       ---------